ishinder/EASTR/README.md

 ### Required Arguments

-Note: Only one of the above input options (GTF, BED, or BAM) should be provided.
+Note: Only one of the below input options (GTF, BED, or BAM) should be provided.
 - `--gtf` : Input GTF file containing transcript annotations
 - `--bed` : Input BED file with intron coordinates
 - `--bam` : Input BAM file or a TXT file containing a list of BAM files with read alignments